 We've created an entire alphabet of drop caps for you to experiment with and practice placing in your text layouts.
 To access the custom drop caps, click the Drop caps library.
 Click Save to Creative Cloud to create a copy of the library in your own account.

 Note: You need to be signed in to your Creative Cloud account to save the library.
-Get an Adobe ID if you don't have one.

 Share your work on social media by tagging it #adobedropcap and view what others have made here.